YasminVargass/NodeApp-CI-Jenkins/README.md

 This repository demonstrates the use of Jenkins for setting up a CI/CD pipeline for a Node.js application.

 # Overview
 Jenkins is used to automate the testing, building, and deployment of this Node.js application.
-The pipeline is defined using a `Jenkinsfile`, which allows for fine-grained control over the CI/CD process.
+The pipeline is defined using a `jenkinsfile`, which allows for fine-grained control over the CI/CD process.

 # CI/CD Pipeline